aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-2.md

 *What is Friar Lawerence's reason for agreeing to marry Romeo and Juliet?*

 Friar Lawrence is a man of peace.
-What would he disagree with between the two families.
-How might this union help the family's and their relationship.
+What would he disagree with between the two families?
+How might this union help the familys and their relationship?

 ## Scene 4